Blowups of smooth hypersurfaces, their birational geometry and divisorial stability

 The locus $S$ is non-empty if and only if its dimension is non-negative.
 We have

 and the claim follows.

-\labelcref{itm:ineq implies general is smooth} By Bertini's theorem, the singularities of a general $X$ are on the hyperplane~$\Pi$.
-On the other hand, the hypersurface $(x_{k+2} x_0^{d-1} + \ldots + x_{n+1} x_{k+1}^{d-1}=0)$ contains and is smooth along~$\Pi$.
-We find that a general $X$ is smooth along~$\Pi$. \end{proof}
+\labelcref{itm:ineq implies general is smooth} By Bertini's theorem, the singularities of a general hypersurface of degree $d$ containing $\Pi$ are on the hyperplane~$\Pi$.
+On the other hand, the hypersurface $(x_{k+2} x_0^{d-1} + \ldots + x_{n+1} x_{k+1}^{d-1}=0)$ contains and is smooth along~$\Pi$. \end{proof}